Watch a sneak peek of some of the fun our FLL Explore students will be having this year with the UNEARTHED theme!

 How much does it cost to participate?

-The cost per student is $75/semester, due June1st and December 1st.
-Payment plans and scholarships are available upon request.
-We never want cost to be a barrier to participation.
+The cost per student is $360/year, due June1st and December 1st.
+We never want cost to be a barrier to participation so we have implemented a tiered fee structure for student fees.
+Learn more here.

 Student Fees help cover part of the cost of team and festival registrations, robots and materials.
 The rest of the cost is paid for through individual donations, grants, and corporate sponsorships.
 Any help parents can provide with finding these additional sources of funding is most appreciated!